gislab-augsburg/ckan-docker/README.md

 ## 14. Install CKAN on CAP

 This is about how to install CKAN and its dependencies on LHM OpenShift Container Application Platform (CAP).

-* Make sure you have docker-compose, kompose and oc installed.
+In this version, an external PostgreSQL Server is used for the CKAN Main Databases `ckan` and `datastore`:

+* Set up and configure PostgreSQL (or order it at LHM IT-Service) for ckan and datastore, see also https://docs.ckan.org/en/2.10/maintaining/installing/install-from-source.html and https://docs.ckan.org/en/2.10/maintaining/datastore.html:

+  * Create main user `ckan` (POSTGRES_USER): `sudo -u postgres createuser -S -D -R -P ckan`
+  * Create database `ckan`, owned by main user `ckan`: `sudo -u postgres createdb -O ckan ckan -E utf-8`
+  * Create readonly user `datastore-ro` (DATASTORE_READONLY_USER): `sudo -u postgres createuser -S -D -R -P -l datastore_ro`
+  * Create database `datastore`, owned by main user `ckan` : `sudo -u postgres createdb -O ckan datastore -E utf-8`
+  * Adapt `postgresql.conf` and `pg_hba.conf` to allow connections from CKAN Pod to PostgreSQL Server (At LHM IT Service, order unlocking e.g. CAP-K-Net or CAP-C-Net)
+  * Set permissions for readonly user `datastore-ro` according to https://docs.ckan.org/en/2.10/maintaining/datastore.html or with the script `datastore_permissions.sql`

 * Log into openshift CLI (`oc login`) and switch to your openshift project.

-* If necessary change the `repo`, `branch` and `openshift_project` values in `combine-yamls.py` in order to define a repository with custom dockerfiles to be used for the buildconfigs.
+* If necessary change the `repo`, `branch` and `openshift_project` values in `openshift-deploy.py` in order to define a repository with custom dockerfiles to be used for the buildconfigs.

 * If necessary (e.g. for non-public repositories like lhm gitlab), create a ssh-key and include it as a source secret in your openshift project and as a deploy key in your chosen repository.
 This will enable access to the dockerfiles in the repo which are used during the builds: